Predicting the Understandability of Computational Notebooks through Code Metrics Analysis: Related Work

 Medeiros et al.~\cite{medeiros2018investigating} aimed to investigate the relevance of misunderstanding patterns in C code by analyzing 50 open-source C projects on GitHub.
 They used a combination of repository mining and a survey to identify common misunderstanding patterns and evaluate their impact on understanding the source code.
 The survey presented several code patterns to participants and asked them about the level of influence each pattern had on their understandability of the code.

 Scalabrino et al.~\cite{scalabrino2019automatically} conducted an extensive evaluation of 121 existing, as well as new, code-related, documentation-related, and developer-related metrics.
 They attempted to correlate each metric with understandability and build models that combine metrics to assess understandability.
 To do this, they used 444 human evaluations from 63 developers.
 One of the criteria they used to measure CU is called Perceived Binary Understandability (PBU), which is based on developers' opinions.
 This is a binary categorical variable that is true if a developer perceives that they understood a given code, and false otherwise.
 Finally, they obtained a bold negative result: none of the 121 experimented metrics is able to capture CU.
-As in the previous article, the methodology of this study is based on collecting opinions from a limited number of developers.
+As in the previous article, the methodology of our study is based on collecting opinions from a limited number of developers.
 The research scope of this article was limited to Java-based software.

-PBU criteria were also used in~\cite{scalabrino2019automatically} for CU measurement.
+Lavazza et al.~\cite{lavazza2023empirical} examined software understandability using metrics like Lines of Code, Cyclomatic Complexity, and Cognitive Complexity\footnote{Cognitive Complexity measures how difficult code is to understand by evaluating its control flow and nesting.
+It penalizes deep nesting and complex logic while rewarding readability-friendly constructs, focusing on how humans perceive code.}~\cite{campbell2018cognitive}.
+Their findings suggest that Cognitive Complexity does not significantly outperform traditional metrics in predicting CU, emphasizing the role of human factors alongside structural characteristics.
+They measured understandability through task completion times and applied machine learning to explore correlations between code measures and CU.

 The challenges of these studies are that they relied on collecting opinions from a limited number of developers or on human labeling for the training dataset, respectively.
 Collecting opinions from a limited number of developers could limit the generalizability of the findings, as the opinions may not be representative of a broader population of developers.
 On the other hand, relying entirely on human labeling for the training dataset could limit the scalability of the approach, as it is not feasible to manually label large amounts of code.